Joshua Banks Mailman

 Joshua Banks Mailman is an American music theorist, as well an analyst, composer, improvisor, philosopher, critic, and technologist of music.

 Early life and education

 Joshua Banks Mailman was born in New York City and attended Fiorello H. LaGuardia High School of the Arts.
 He gained a bachelor's degree in Philosophy from the University of Chicago and a Ph.D. in Music Theory from the Eastman School of Music of University of Rochester.
-Among his teachers were Charles Rosen, Ted Cohen (philosopher), Richard Cohn, and Robert Morris.
+Among his teachers were Charles Rosen, Ted Cohen (philosopher), Richard Cohn, Allen Forte, and Robert Morris.

 Career

 Mailman has taught predominantly at Columbia University, as well as at New York University, University of Alabama, and University of California, Santa Barbara.
 He has lectured at the Japan Society (NYC), the Society for Music Analysis (UK), IRCAM (Paris), the Symposium (SIMPOM) of Brazilian Studies in Music (Rio de Janeiro)., and the Symposium on Computer-assisted Composition, Istituto per la Musica, Cini Foundation (Venice, Italy).